A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

-\emph{Greedy} quantifiers, like $\star{}$, $\plus{}$ and $\rrep{a}{b}$, give priority to matching the inner regex as many times as possible, while \emph{Lazy} quantifiers, like $\lazystar{}$, $\lazyplus{}$ or $\lrrep{a}{b}$ give priority to matching the inner regex as few times as possible.
-To avoid infinite repetitions, the JavaScript semantics forbids optional repetitions of $e$ that match the empty string.
+\emph{Greedy} quantifiers, like $\star{}$, $\plus{}$, and $\rrep{n_1}{n_2}$, give priority to matching the inner regex as many times as possible. \emph{Lazy} quantifiers, like $\lazystar{}$, $\lazyplus{}$, and $\lrrep{n_1}{n_2}$ give priority to matching the inner regex as few times as possible.
+For instance, $\ch{a}\plus{}$ matches the first three letters of the string \str{aaab} while $\ch{a}\lazyplus{}$ only matches the first one.
+To avoid infinite repetitions, the ECMAScript semantics forbids optional repetitions that match the empty string.
 For instance, when matching $()\plus{}$, the semantics allows only one iteration of the plus.
-This first iteration is allowed (in fact, mandated), because the plus has one minimal mandatory repetition.
-All further iterations, on the other hand, are disallowed: they are optional, the body $()$ of the quantifier matches only the empty string, and empty matches are not allowed for empty strings.
+The first iteration is allowed (in fact, mandated) because the plus has one minimal mandatory repetition, but all further iterations are disallowed: they are optional, the body $()$ of the quantifier matches only the empty string, and empty matches are not allowed for empty strings.

-\item \itemname{Capturing groups} Capture groups are used to record which part of the input string matched each parens-delimited sub-group of the original regex.
+\item \itemname{Capture groups} are used to record which part of the input string matched each paren-delimited sub-group of the original regex.
 When a regex matches a string, the engine must return not only the substring that was matched by the entire regex, but also all the substrings that were last matched by each capture group.
-For instance, consider the regex $a\star{}\group{b\star{}}\group{a\star{}}$, with two capture groups, being matched on string ``abbaaac''.
-The expected result is that the entire regex matched the substring ``abbaaa'', that the first capture group $\group{b\star{}}$ matched the substring ``bb'' and that the second capture group $\group{a\star{}}$ matched the substring ``aaa''.
+For instance, consider the regex $\ch{a}\star{}\group{\ch{b}\star{}}\group{\ch{a}\star{}}$, with two capture groups, being matched on string \str{abbaaac}.
+The expected result is that the regex matches the substring \str{abbaaa}, that the first capture group $\group{\ch{b}\star{}}$ matches the substring \str{bb}, and that the second capture group $\group{\ch{a}\star{}}$ matches the substring \str{aaa}.
 Capture groups are numbered from 1 in order of appearance of their left parenthesis (this corresponds to a pre-order traversal of the AST).
-It is also possible to name capture groups (e.g.\ $a\star{}\group[B]{b\star{}}\group[A]{a\star{}}$): this makes it possible to retrieve submatches by name and to refer to the group by name in backreferences.
+It is also possible to name capture groups (e.g.\ $\ch{a}\star{}\group[B]{\ch{b}\star{}}\group[A]{\ch{a}\star{}}$): this makes it possible to retrieve submatches by name and to refer to the group by name in backreferences.